scoton/aws-nlp-workshop/1_VocFramework/README.md

 #### High-Level Instructions

 Use the console or AWS CLI to create an Amazon S3 bucket.
 Keep in mind that your bucket's name must be globally unique across all regions and customers.
-We recommend using a name like `nlp-firstname-lastname`.
+We recommend using a name like `nlp-username`.
+Replace "username" for your e-mail alias without the "@company.com".
 If you get an error that your bucket name already exists, try adding additional numbers or characters until you find an unused name.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>